 If you’ve found a new love for cooking in the past year, I’ve got the perfect solution to take your skills to the next level.
-Say hello to indoor and outdoor herb gardens to add a fresh touch to your kitchen design and a boost of flavour to your meals.
+Say hello to indoor and outdoor herb gardens to add a fresh touch to your kitchen design.
+And, of course, a boost of flavour to your meals.

-From smart hubs that have self-watering functions and compact pots to multi-functional designs and outdoor planters to have within reach for impromptu barbecues, here are five clever ways to include a stylish and practical herb garden in your kitchen…
+Firstly, when it comes to kitchen herb gardens, there are smart hubs that have self-watering functions.
+There are also compact pots, multi-functional designs and outdoor planters to keep within reach for impromptu barbecues.
+So here are five clever ways to include a stylish and practical herb garden in your kitchen…

 Built-in herb gardens

-Upgrade your kitchen island with a multi-functional addition – incorporate a herb garden to bring a touch of the outdoors in and enjoy all your favourite flavours at any time.
-Plus, you can later turn the new space into a bottle chiller when entertaining or use it to store bottles of oil and other condiments.
+Upgrade your kitchen island with a multi-functional addition – incorporate a kitchen herb garden to bring a touch of the outdoors in.
+Then you can enjoy all your favourite flavours at any time.
+Plus, you can later turn the new space into a bottle chiller when entertaining.
+Or, alternatively, use it to store bottles of oil and other condiments.

 “Whether you have a growing desire to eat fresh and healthy produce, you’re a budding chef in need of easy-to-reach fresh herbs, or you simply want to bring more greenery into your home, incorporating an island planter is the perfect way to lift your kitchen,” says design expert at Benchmarx Kitchens, Julia Trendell.

 Are you a tech lover?
 If so, a smart herb garden is ideal!
 You can easily control the lamp’s brightness according to your plants and use automated watering functions from your phone.
-Some innovative designs have biodegradable pods that have seeds and nutrients inside, which means you can enjoy fresh, homegrown food all year round.
+Some innovative designs have biodegradable pods that have seeds and nutrients inside.
+This means you can enjoy fresh, homegrown food all year round.

 Indoor kitchen vertical garden

 Do you have a small room and limited space to work with?
 Go for wall-hung designs to keep fresh herbs close by for your delicious recipes.
-Choose compact pots to plant a variety of herbs, from basil for your go-to pasta to rosemary for Mediterranean-inspired dishes, and create a feature living wall.
+Choose compact pots to plant a variety of herbs, from basil for your go-to pasta to rosemary for Mediterranean-inspired dishes.
+You can create a feature living wall.

-The experts at The Silestone Institute, promoted by Cosentino, suggest to “make use of empty walls and ceilings by setting up a vertical urban garden.
-Recycling materials is a great way to help the planet while creating a really unique space – try cleaning up and hanging old glass jars with herbs in to the ceiling for a stunning effect.”
+The experts at The Silestone Institute, promoted by Cosentino, suggest the following.
+“Make use of empty walls and ceilings by setting up a vertical urban garden.
+Recycling materials is a great way to help the planet while creating a really unique space.
+Try cleaning up and hanging old glass jars with herbs in to the ceiling for a stunning effect.”